Mandur/HackZurich2017/README.md

 Here below a few FAQs

+## What is exactly the challenge?
+The challenge is to animate the YuMi Robot and enable it to do some cool stuff using the Microsoft Azure Cloud.
+The definition of "cool stuff" is totally based on your interpretation!
+Let room to your creativity!
+You can use ABB's predefined gestures or create new ones to best fit your challenge and you can use any of Azure Services.
+Here are the minimum criterias to be considered as winner of our challenge:
+* Making at least a gesture on the YuMi
+* Using at least one Azure Service in your solution

 ## How can program without the YuMi?
 Don't worry, we have an emulator for you with preprogrammed gestures you can try!
 You have three options:
 * Come to our booth to get your RobotStudio on a flash drive (Only for Windows)